You can place this terrarium under

 Do not leave it under direct sun as the fittonia will dry up.

 Fittonia does grow taller, so if they get too tall, simply trim them using a pair of scissors.
-Cut away the top but ensure there are still leaves left on the stem.
+Cut away the top but ensure there are still leaves left on the stem to make food for the plant.

 For resurrection, plants and materials are also available for purchase at affordable prices.
 Click here